Oswald Peraza Preview, Player Props: Yankees vs. Tigers

-On Tuesday, Oswald Peraza (.200 on-base percentage in past 10 games, 62 points below season-long percentage) and the New York Yankees play the Detroit Tigers, whose starting pitcher will be Alex Faedo.
-First pitch is at 7:05 PM ET.
+The New York Yankees, including Oswald Peraza (.176 on-base percentage in past 10 games, 79 points below season-long percentage), battle starter Matt Manning and the Detroit Tigers at Yankee Stadium, Wednesday at 7:05 PM ET.

-In his last appearance, he went 1-for-4 with a double and an RBI against the Astros.
+In his previous game he had a hitless showing (0-for-3) against the Tigers.

 Oswald Peraza Game Info & Props vs. the Tigers